-Specifics for this class:

-- Except for the exams and synthesis reports, assignments can be discussed with other students and you are encouraged to ask the TA/prof for help; however, all submitted work must be your own. - Having anyone else complete all or part of any submitted work for you, completing all or part of the work for another student, or receiving/providing answers is not allowed. - o Synthesis reports are to be completed without help from anyone except the TA or prof. - The assignments and synthesis reports will be evaluated with Turnitin.
+- Specifics for this class: - Assignments can be discussed with other students and you are encouraged to ask the TA/prof for help, but all submitted work must be your own. - Having anyone else complete all or part of any submitted work for you, completing all or part of the work for another student, or receiving/providing answers is not allowed. - $\circ$ Synthesis reports are to be completed without help from anyone except the TA or prof. - The assignments and synthesis reports will be evaluated with Turnitin.
 Turnitin is an online service to help prevent and identify student plagiarism by comparing your submission to other material and student submissions.
 Substantial overlap with other submissions/material will be considered a potential honor code violation.

-How to avoid problems:
+• How to avoid problems:

-- o Don't copy and paste any text, whether from the web or from another student. - Don't provide any answers to another student.
+- Don't copy and paste any text, whether from the web or from another student. - Don't provide any answers to another student.
 Because we won't be able to tell who did the work and who copied (or who dictated the answer and who wrote it down), both students will face an honor code violation.
-Providing answers also does not help the other student learn.

-o Give credit where due.
+Providing answers also does not help the other student learn. - Give credit where due.
 If you found another student's discussion post helpful, or use information from the internet, summarize what they said and cite the source.